 In the spirit of today's sustainability, some outdoor brands suggest that their gear is so technically advanced that you won't need to replace it any time soon.

 This is somewhat counter-productive for ski wear manufacturers and retailers, yet not bringing out new replacement gear is now a trend in itself.
 For instance, Stellar Equipment do not update their ski wear without good reason.
 As the company declares: "We don’t chase trends.
 We only change a product if we find an even better material, or come up with an improved design.
 Two of our bestselling products, the Stellar Shell Jacket and the Ultralight Down Jacket, looked exactly the same from 2015."

-Except they're not exactly the same as, this winter, the Stellar Shell (image below) now comes in green.
+Except they're not exactly the same as, this winter, the Stellar Shell (image above) now comes in green.
 The introduction of this new colour could, of course, put a spanner in the works when it comes to coordination of your gear resulting in the need to renew other layers to avoid clashing colours.

 Clashing and mis-matching colours, though, are the ultimate eco-trend proving you don't renew for the sake of coordination.
 Wear with pride.